frictionlessdata/datapackage-pipelines/README.md

 We always start with calling `ingest()` - this method gives us the execution parameters, the data-package descriptor (as outputed from the previous step) and an iterator on all streamed resources' rows.

+We finish the processing by calling `spew()`, which sends the processed data to the next processor in the pipeline. `spew` receives:
+* A modified data-package descriptor;
-We finish the processing by calling `spew()`, which sends the processed data to the next processor in the pipeline. `spew` receives a modified data-package descriptor, a (possibly new) iterator on the resources and a stats object which will be added to stats from previous steps and returned to the user upon completion of the pipeline.
+* A (possibly new) iterator on the resources;
+* A stats object which will be added to stats from previous steps and returned to the user upon completion of the pipeline, and;
+* Optionally, a `finalizer` function that will be called after it has finished iterating on the resources, but before signalling to other processors that it's finished.
+You could use it to close any open files, for example.

 #### A more in-depth explanation